Alert! Now is the Time to Be in Compliance with NFPA 652

 According to the 2019 revised edition of NFPA 652, a DHA must be completed by September 7, 2020.
 The standard also requires the DHA be reviewed and updated every five years.

-Hughes Environmental has performed combustible dust cleaning in a wide array of facilities throughout the United States and deals with many types of combustible dust.
+Hughes Environmental has performed combustible dust cleaning in a wide array of skills throughout the United States and deals with many types of combustible dust.
 Hughes Environmental abides by standards set by the NFPA, NADCA, and OSHA when performing combustible dust cleaning and uses equipment approved for combustible dust cleaning, such as intrinsically safe vacuums and grounded hoses.

 Contact Hughes Environmental today to schedule your combustible dust cleaning; call: 888-845-3952 or complete your request online.